 – f_offsetmax is either 12.5 MHz or the offset to the BS transmit band edge, whichever is the greater.

 – fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.

 TABLE 1A

-Spectrum emission mask values, BS maximum output power P 43 dBm
+Spectrum emission mask values, BS maximum output power P 43 dBm for UTRA FDD bands ≤ 3 GHz